html-graph/html-graph.github.io/content/getting-started.md

 ## Getting Started

-First, include the library in your project and create a canvas.
-You have several options:
+To include the library in your project, use one of the following methods:

 ### 1. Install via npm